Stogas/feedback-api/README.md

 - JSON logs enabled by default (set `LOGS_JSON=false` to disable)
 - Rudimentary OpenTelemetry tracing and exporting via OTLP gRPC
-- Prometheus metrics (exported by default on `0.0.0.0:2222/metrics`) for HTTP and satisfaction values
+- Prometheus metrics (exported by default on `0.0.0.0:2222/metrics`) for HTTP and reports satisfaction metrics
 - PostgreSQL as database (can be modified to support [other GORM DBs](https://gorm.io/docs/connecting_to_the_database.html))
 - Automatic unexpected panic recovery (via the `gin.Recovery()` middleware)
 - Automatic recovery after DB downtime